Amendment C81 to the Moorabool Shire Planning Scheme

 Bacchus Marsh is a vibrant community, rich in resources and set in a very unique landscape.
 The Western Freeway provides an easy commute to Melbourne, as does the train line; Bacchus Marsh is no longer a quiet country town far from the City.
 The unique combination of green landscapes and urban amenities distinguishes Bacchus Marsh from other regional areas and is why new members are choosing to live in the community.

 Growth is happening now and will continue to happen.
-The current population of some 20,000 people is predicted to double by 2041.
+The current population of some 20,000 people is predicted to more than double by 2041.
 Growth is an opportunity to encourage investment and local prosperity, provided it is well planned.
 This is the purpose of the UGF.

 The UGF applies to approximately 140 square kilometres of land in the Bacchus Marsh district as depicted on the map overleaf, including the urban and rural areas of Bacchus Marsh, Darley and Maddingley, together with the rural fringe areas of Merrimu, Parwan, Hopetoun Park, Coimadai (part), Long Forest (part), Pentland Hills (part) and Rowsley (part).